IT Infrastructure is Obsolete in Many Companies

 IT Infrastructure at many companies has become obsolete as businesses and users move towards cloud, mobile, social networking, and big data are merging data and information.
 Organizations are now in a new information economy.

-Recent predictions are that worldwide IT spending will grow from $3.6 trillion this year to $3.7 trillion in 2013 and to $4 trillion in 2016.
-By 2015, almost 4 1/2 million jobs will be created worldwide, including 1.9 million in the United States from this movement, but only one-third will be filled because of a lack of skills.
+Recent predictions are that worldwide IT spending will grow from $3.6 trillion this year to $3.7 trillion in 2013 and to $8 trillion in 2030.
+By 2015, almost 4 1/2 million jobs were created worldwide, including 1.9 million in the United States from this movement, but only one-third will be filled because of a lack of skills.

 - Cloud - Companies are just beginning to realize the cost benefits of cloud, as most services are still subscriptions, not "pay as you go. " But, the cloud is enabling scalability, massive parallelism, and paying for service levels.
 Most businesses use some SaaS services, but 80 percent of IT use is in "private cloud.